vitran96/my-playbook/windows/README.md

     - turn on reputation-based protection
   - set windows terminal as default console
   - Text service and Input language: remove switch input and swit layout hotkey
-- Other set up to do:
-  - 1Password
-  - FireFox sync
-  - FireFox login to Google
-  - IntelliJ sync??

 ## Author